data-edu/data-science-in-education/_book/09-wt-aggregate-data.md

 ## Conclusion

-According to the Urban Institute, the disproportionate percentage of students of color attending high poverty schools "is a defining feature of almost all Midwestern and northeastern metropolitan school systems."
-Among other issues, [high poverty schools tend to lack the educational resources—like highly qualified and experienced teachers, low student-teacher ratios, college prerequisite and advanced placement courses, and extracurricular activities—available in low-poverty schools.](https://www.urban.org/urban-wire/high-poverty-schools-undermine-education-children-color) This has a huge impact on these students and their futures.
+According to the Urban Institute, the disproportionate percentage of students of color attending high poverty schools "is a defining feature of almost all Midwestern and northeastern metropolitan school systems" @urbanpov.
+Among other issues, "high poverty schools tend to lack the educational resources—like highly qualified and experienced teachers, low student-teacher ratios, college prerequisite and advanced placement courses, and extracurricular activities—available in low-poverty schools."
+This has a huge impact on these students and their futures.

 In addition, research shows that racial and socioeconomic diversity in schools can provide students with a range of cognitive and social benefits.
 Therefore, this deep segregation that exists in the district can have adverse effects on students.